GentaYuki/BACKEND-FSSEGROUPH/README.md

 ## How to Deploy - Backend Side

-To deploy the backend side of the project, follow these steps:
+✈To deploy the backend side of the project, follow these steps:

 1. **Clone the Repository**
    - Clone the GitHub repository from [this link](https://github.com/GentaYuki/BACKEND-FSSEGROUPH).